Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 Ten-Baggers of Tomorrow Portfolio

 Honest take on this one: the Ten-Baggers portfolio is a crapshoot and I think Green knows it.
-The concept is right: find small companies before the crowd does and hold on.
+The concept is right — find small companies before the crowd does and hold on.
 The execution is messier than the other portfolios.

 There’s no trailing stop.
-Green holds losers as long as the original thesis is intact, which sounds disciplined but in practice means you can watch a position bleed 50-plus percent while waiting for a thesis to “break down.”
+Green holds losers as long as the original thesis is intact, which sounds disciplined but in practice means you can watch a position bleed 50-plus percent while waiting for a thesis to break down.
 One position is currently down 56% and still sitting there on Buy.
 That’s a real number for anyone who followed that recommendation.

 The winners are real too.
 Three positions are up 128%, 218%, and 253% respectively.
-That’s genuinely impressive.
 But the ride to get there is not for everyone.
 Size this portfolio small.
 Treat it as a speculative allocation rather than a core holding.
 The other portfolios are where the consistent work gets done.

 Fortress Portfolio